-Identification Number (CIN) The Company, having Corporate U74999MH2018PTC312571, was incorporated on 7th August 2018 and has its registered office at Flat No. 602, Tower 1 Odyssey, Hiranandani Gardens, Powai, Mumbai 400076 India and Corporate office at 929, B Wing, Ground Floor, DBS Business Centre, Kanakia Wall Street, Andheri Kurla Road, Andheri (East), Mumbai - 400093.
+The Company, having Corporate Identification Number (CIN) U74999MH2018PTC312571, was incorporated on 7th August 2018 and has its registered and corporate office at 929-B-Wing, Ground Floor, DBS Business Center, Kanakia Wall Street, Chakala, Andheri Kurla Road, Andheri East, Mumbai - 400093, Maharashtra, India .
 The Company is incorporated with the objective of carrying out portfolio management, investment management and advisory services.
-Marcellus has been registered as a Portfolio Manager with SEBI on October 22, 2018 vide registration No: INP 000006183 under SEBI (Portfolio Managers) Regulations, 1993.
+Marcellus has been registered as a Portfolio Manager with SEBI on October 22, 2018 vide registration No: INP000006183 under SEBI (Portfolio Managers) Regulations, 1993.